llnl/axom/src/examples/shaping_tutorial/lesson_04/README.md

 :  In this stage, we query the spatial index to find candidates for each cell of the computational mesh.
 We then apply computational geometry operations on each pair of candidates.
 For sample-based shaping, this determines whether samples from each cell are contained within the shape.
 For intersection-based shaping, we find the overlap volume between each computational cell and the (discretized) shape.

 **applyReplacementRules()**
-:  In this stage, we apply the replacement rules to update the volume fractions for the current shape's material and for the other materials that have already been shaped in.
+:  We next apply the replacement rules to update the volume fractions for the current shape's material and for the other materials that have already been shaped in.

 **finalizeShapeQuery()**
 :  Finally, we release temporary memory associated with the current shape.